dmd-program/dmd-100/practice/visual_manual.md

   - timeline
   - diagram
   - doodle
-3. Use a pencil, pen, or marker to draw your how-to guide on paper.
+3. Use a pencil, pen, or marker to draw your how-to guide onto paper.
   - Use a scanner for best results.

 ## Deliverable Requirements